arm-on/bloglike-cms/README.md

 A complete content management system for creating blogs which uses PHP as its backend, and the front-end is made with HTML, CSS and Javascript.
 More Specifically, it uses LESS as its CSS framework, and JQuery and Bootstrap are also used to enhance the user experience.

+Note: I created this CMS as a final project for the Database Fundamentals course when I was a second-year bachelor's student.

 # Features

 One can do all of the following things using the BlogLike CMS: